testsigmahq/testsigma-docs/src/pages/docs/addons/pre-requisite-to-create-addon.md

 ---
 title: "Prerequisites for creating add-ons"
-metadesc: "Things you need to create add-ons in Testsigma"
+meta_desc: "Things you need to create add-ons in Testsigma"
 order: 17.4
 page_id: "Prerequisites for creating add-ons"
 search_keyword: ""